Fort Rouillé: Monument

 Vestiges of the fort remained for many years afterwards.
 When Toronto secured part of the garrison common for the Toronto Industrial Exhibition, the fort site's mounds were levelled and some depressions filled in.
 To mark the spot, a large granite boulder was dredged up from the bay, inscribed "This cairn marks the exact spot of Fort Rouille, commonly known as Fort Toronto, an Indian Trading Post and Stockade.
 Established 1749 AD, by the order of the government of Louis XV in accordance with the recommendations of the Count de la Galissonniere, Administrator of New France 1717–1749.
 Erected by the Corporation of the City of Toronto, 1878."

-In the summer of 1887, a large obelisk was unveiled to mark the spot where the original French-built Fort Rouillé was erected.
+A landscaping crew at the site in 1878 uncovered a cemetery with six remains.
+In the summer of 1887, a large obelisk, designed by architects Langley and Burke, was unveiled at the Toronto Industrial Exhibition to mark the spot where the original French-built Fort Rouillé was erected.
+It was paid for by the Exhibition Association, the city, the province and the York Pioneers.
 The site is now part of Exhibition Place.
+The obelisk is flanked by a cannon and a mortar, dating from the 1850s; they are all British.
+A second cannon, present on the west side of the obelisk as recently as 2005, has since been removed.

 The grounds were excavated in 1979 and 1980 by the Toronto Historical Board, and again in 1982 by the Youth Committee of the Toronto Sesquicentennial Board.
 Two commemorative plaques – one in English, and one in French – are attached to the base of the obelisk, placed there by the Ontario Heritage Foundation.
 To the north, a third plaque commemorates the excavation done on the site, and to the west, a fourth plaque commemorates a visit to the site by Bertrand Delanoë, mayor of Paris, on September 6, 2003.
 A concrete outline of the original fort is marked on the ground.

-The obelisk is flanked by a cannon and a mortar, dating from the 1850s; they are all British.
-A second cannon, present on the west side of the obelisk as recently as 2005, has since been removed.

 There is a short street, Fort Rouille Street, located approximately 1 km north of the fort site accessible from Springhurst Avenue.
 The street at one time extended south to the fort site.